 What You Need to Know About Radiologic Technologist

-Job Description: Take x rays and CAT scans or administer nonradioactive materials into patient’s blood stream for diagnostic purposes.
+Example of Radiologic Technologist Job Take x rays and CAT scans or administer nonradioactive materials into patient’s blood stream for diagnostic purposes.
 Includes technologists who specialize in other scanning modalities.

 - Use radiation safety measures and protection devices to comply with government regulations and to ensure safety of patients and staff.

-Radiologic Technologists state the following job skills are important in their day-to-day work.
+When polled, Radiologic Technologists say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.